fimbullinter/wotan/docs/api.md

 * `FormatterLoader` loads core and custom formatters via `FormatterLoaderHost`.
 * `Linter` executes a given set of rules on a SourceFile.
 It automatically loads enabled rules using `RuleLoader` and filters out disabled findings using `FindingFilterFactory`. `Linter` can also automatically fix findings and return the fixed source code.
 It does not access the file system.
 * `ProcessorLoader` loads and caches processors using `Resolver`.
 * `ProgramStateFactory` creates a service to get lint results for up-to-date files from cache and update the cache as necessary.
 Uses `StatePersistence` to load the cache for the current project.
-Uses `DependencyResolverFactory` to find out about file dependencies.
+Uses `DependencyResolverFactory` to find out about file dependencies. `ContentId` is used to detect changes to files without storing the whole file content in cache.
 * `RuleLoader` loads and caches core and custom rules via `RuleLoaderHost`.
 * `Runner` is used to lint a collection of files.
 If you want to lint a project, you provide the path of one or more `tsconfig.json` and it creates the project internally. `Runner` loads the source code from the file system, loads configuration from `ConfigurationManager`, applies processors if specified in the configuration and lints all (matching) files using `Linter`.
 It uses `FileFilterFactory` to filter out non-user code.
 If caching is enabled, it uses `ProgramStateFactory` to load the cached results and update the cache.